CARA Special Report: religious Sisters in the U.S.

 Catholic Ministry Formation Directory, 2015

-The Ministry Formation Directory is a revised and expanded bound and online edition of the indispensable reference for seminary, diaconate, and lay ministry formation programs, vocation offices, career counselors, parishes, and many others.
-The 2013 Directory contains a detailed analysis of participants in Catholic ministry formation programs – seminarians, deacon candidates, and men and women preparing for lay ecclesial ministry positions.
+CARA's 2015 Catholic Ministry Formation Directory (MFD) will be available soon!
+The most comprehensive directory of Catholic ministry formation programs in the U.S. can be ordered in print or online.
+The MFD is an indispensable reference for seminary, diaconate, and lay ministry formation programs, vocation offices, career counselors, parishes, and many others.
+The 2015 Directory contains a detailed analysis of participants in Catholic ministry formation programs – seminarians, deacon candidates, and men and women preparing for lay ecclesial ministry positions.
 It also contains a complete listing of the more than 550 Catholic ministry formation programs sponsored by the Catholic Church in the United States, organized by type, by state, and by diocese.
 Each entry includes a listing of current leadership for each program, enrollment data, contact information, and a detailed program description.
-The Directory also contains a statistical overview of ministry formation enrollments.
-The online Directory features an easy-to-use search function, as well as downloadable data and customized reports for an annual subscription fee of just $30.00.
+The Directory also contains a statistical overview of ministry formation enrollments which can be downloaded for free now.